(The following is a guest post from Rebecca Toon, author and creator of Homeschool on the Ranch.)

 So began our epic quest in starting a LARPing (Live Action Role Playing) Club and Camp.
 We far exceeded expectations in enrollment and what’s even more important, we made an incredible impact.

 We also incorporated a collaborative group storytelling hour that Nate calls “Advanced Narrative Roleplay (ANR).
-We recognized that many parents see D&D as problematic so we took that element out and through creating our own world with Christ-centered emphasis, we made the theme of our play defeating evil by a group of heroes.
+Many parents see D&D as problematic so we took that element out and through creating our own world with Christ-centered emphasis, we made the theme of our play defeating evil by a group of heroes.
 The ANR is by far the most favorite part of our club and camp!

 Through our programs we saw: